clover-network/clover-wallet/faq.md

 ![ssl workaround](./docs/images/ssl-workaround.png)

-Once this is done, remove and re-add Enzyme to Chrome (see readme for instructions.)
+Once this is done, remove and re-add Clover Wallet to Chrome (see readme for instructions.)